301-475-0242 Ext. 28120

 Scholarship and Awards will be updated as we receive information.

 *Check the colleges, universities and technical schools you plan to apply to for scholarship opportunities, as well

-On Tuesday, November 15th, the Dr. James A. Forrest Career, and Technology Center will host ‘Military Day’.
+As in the past, Dr. James A. Forrest Career, and Technology Center will host ‘Military Day’.
 The purpose of this event is to provide Forrest Center students who have expressed an interest in the military with an opportunity to explore military-related career opportunities.
 Representatives from each military branch, including ROTC programs and the military academies, have been invited to attend.

 Students will be offered the opportunity to participate in this event during their regularly scheduled class time at the Forrest Center.
 Each class will have a designated time to send interested students from their program to the Dohrman Conference Room to meet with military representatives.

 Parents/guardians of Forrest Center students are invited to attend Military Day along with their child.
 A schedule will be given to students so parents know what time to attend.
 Parents/guardians may park in the visitor parking area in the Forrest Center parking lot (right side of the building, closest to Leonardtown Middle School).
 Parents/guardians will also need to sign in at the main office to get a guest pass.